Call Back Request

 Clay or other types of sculpting materials traditionally have been used by art therapists, It involves having the client sculpt or represent important figures of his/her life.
-They don't even have to look like people, only representation of important figures.
+They don't even have to look like people, the only representation of important figures.
 These representations reflect personalities, such as a large figure symbolizing an overbearing mother or father.
-The client also places the figures in relation to each other, showing the therapist, symbolically, the relationships and patterns of interactions of each figure.
-This gives both the client and the therapist a better understanding of how each figure's structure and patterns have affected the client, and perhaps contributed to a client's current issues and problems.
+The client also places the figures about each other, showing the therapist, symbolically, the relationships and patterns of interactions of each figure.
+This gives both the client and the therapist a better understanding of how each figure's structure and patterns have affected the client and perhaps contributed to a client's current issues and problems.

 Art therapists know that certain situations and personalities will require certain media - such as oil pastels.
 For example, it takes a longer period of time to cover a large surface with oil pastels - longer than paint.
 This is important as time allows some clients to discuss their feelings as they create.

 Oil pastels also provide a sensory experience, the fingers, for example, directly on the oil pastel stick that marks the paper, rather than holding a brush that holds the paint - that marks the surface.
 More intense sensory experiences, such as using soft or oil pastels or clay, provide a way to calm and settle agitated patients.

 However, clients who are not agitated but like mixing colours and creating textures might prefer paints or mixed media techniques.
 Others prefer simply drawing with charcoal or graphite, perhaps those who have had some drawing experience in the past or don't want to think about making colour choices.
 Still others, especially autistic children, may prefer drawing on a computer.